trentw/script-to-speech/docs/TTS_PROVIDERS.md

 ### Generated Configuration (Single Provider Workflow)

-The `sts-tts-provider-yaml generate [screenplay].json --provider [provider]` command creates a template with:
+The `sts-tts-provider-yaml generate [screenplay].json --tts-provider [provider]` command creates a template with:
 1. An entry for each speaker
 2. Pre-populated `provider` field
 2. Empty entries for each required provider field